-iv) Vertically running metal or plastic siding can be attached to furring strips which have been fastened directly to the Consulwal studs (see FIGURE 23).

-v) Wood siding should not be directly attached to the Consulwal studs so the walls are to be strapped prior to installation of the siding (see FIGURE 23) vi) Steel supports for brick veneer may be installed after the wall is concreted by routing out the outside facing of the Consulwal unit and attaching a shelf angle directly to the hardened concrete.
-The shelf angle must be anchored to the thickest parts of the concrete walls with anchors equivalent to a 5/8" diameter bolt at 3' spacing. vii) Anchor bolts may be placed through the Consulwal units prior to placing the concrete.Otherwise, mechanical anchors drilled into the concrete may also be used. viii) As an alternative to providing steel supports for the veneer, the concrete wall may be thickened to provide a corbel (a concrete ledge).
+- iv) Vertically running metal or plastic siding can be attached to furring strips which have been fastened directly to the Consulwal studs (see FIGURE 23). - v) Wood siding should not be directly attached to the Consulwal studs, the walls are to be strapped prior to installation of the siding as per siding manufacturers recommendations. - vi) Steel supports for brick veneer may be installed after the wall is concreted to the outside facing of the Consulwal unit and attaching a shelf angle directly to the hardened concrete.
+The shelf angle must be anchored to the thickest parts of the concrete walls with anchors equivalent to a 5/8" diameter bolt at 3' spacing. - vii) Anchor bolts may be placed through the Consulwal units prior to placing the concrete. - Otherwise, mechanical anchors drilled into the concrete may also be used. - viii) As an alternative to providing steel supports for the veneer, the concrete wall may be thickened to provide a corbel (a concrete ledge).

 The exterior side of the Consulwal unit must be cut away and appropriate wood forms secured in place.
-Reinforcing and sizing of the corbel should be as shown or as may otherwise be designed (see FIGURE
+Reinforcing and sizing of the corbel should be as shown or as may otherwise be designed (see FIGURE 24a, 24b, 24c and 24d on page 17).

-Fig 24c Fig 24d ix) Where brick veneer and stud walls are supported on the Consulwal walls, both the base plate for the stud wall and at least 2/3 or all but 1 1/4" of the thickness of the brick must be supported on the wall (see FIGURE 24d).
+ix) Where brick veneer and stud walls are supported on the Consulwal walls, both the base plate for the stud wall and at least 2/3 or all but 1 1/4" of the thickness of the brick must be supported on the wall (see FIGURE 24d).

 In addition, the outside face of the brick must extend out beyond the exterior face a sufficient distance to cover the parging or other exterior surface coating on the Consulwal units.

-One of the simplest procedures to follow is to cut away the top 8 inches from the outside of the form and create a form to allow the concrete to extend out to the face of the Consulwal unit and thus provide a 1 1/2" corbel or ledge.
-13. Provisions for Interior Finishes i) Interior plaster or stucco finishes (acrylic stucco or fibreglass mesh) may be reinforced with wire mesh and fastened back to the Consulwal studs in the same manner as for exterior parging or stucco finishes. ii) The most commonly performed method of securing drywall is to screw the drywall directly to the Consulwal plastic studs on 12" centres.
+One of the simplest procedures to follow is to cut away the top 8" from the outside of the form and create a form to allow the concrete to extend out to the face of the Consulwal unit and thus provide a 1 1⁄2" corbel or ledge (See FIGURE 24a and 24c).

-iii) In some cases, gluing of wall panelling to the surface of the Consulwal units will provide adequate support. iv) When a heavy wall fixture or cabinet must be supported, it is recommended that you attach it directly to the concrete by placing a 2 x 2 furring strip in a routed out slot in the Consulwal section.
-When the 2 x 2 is mechanically fastened to the concrete it will serve as a solid base for supporting heavy objects.
-The mechanical anchorage should be to the thicker sections of the wall.

-Install a sheet of 3/4" plywood from floor to ceiling where mill work is to be applied, screwing the plywood directly to the Consulwal plastic studs.

-Summary While the preceding information should facilitate the installation of the Consulwal product, as always, various situations will arise whereby additional information is required.
-We at Consulwal are able to provide whatever technical support, and/or additional information which may be required, to assist with the installation of our product.

-We encourage your comments and/or inquiries relating to our product.